the true ultimate

 On Monday afternoon, I was looking through the stack of magazines that had been piling up these past few weeks.
 In the middle of the stack was the January issue of Bon Appétit.
 The first thing I spotted, down in the right corner of the cover was this-

 “Set Up The Ultimate Bloody Mary Bar” What the heck?
-Who knew I was so on trend?
+Who knew I was so on-trend?
 I had just done that very thing two days before!
-So I immediately opened the magazine to page 60 and saw this -
+So I immediately opened the magazine to page 60 and saw this –

 This is the “ultimate” Bloody Mary bar?
 I don’t think so!
-They have a few good ideas, some of which I had already used on my Bloody Mary bar – like beef jerky, peperoncini, garlic stuffed olives, and pickled veggies.
-But come on, 8 snazzy items does not make an ultimate anything!
+They have a few good ideas, some of which I had already used on my Bloody Mary bar – like beef jerky, pepperoncini, garlic stuffed olives, and pickled veggies.
+But come on, 8 snazzy items do not make an ultimate anything!
 Heads up Bon Appétit… the next time you want something done ultimately, give me a call.

-This is how you set up an ULTIMATE Bloody Mary Bar -
+This is how you set up an ULTIMATE Bloody Mary Bar

 January 4, 2012 7 Comments